blefloch/equational_theories/commentary/Equation13.md

 Such magmas are in one-to-one correspondence with sets equipped with an involution.

 The free magma on some set `S` of generators for this law consists of two copies of `S` mapped to each other by the involution.

+The number of magmas of size n (up to isomorphism) satisfying this law is the n-th Fibonacci number.